StillNotWorking/LMS-helper-script/camilladsp/volume_from_lms/README.md

 <sup>3</sup> SoX was used to test bit depth `sox -v [coeff] [file] -n stats`

 <sup>4</sup> Step resolution in dB.
-Divide each value by two to get next 6dB interval.
+Multiply each value by two to get next 6dB interval.
 ```
 0 dB
 -0.13678849060610931953 dB